20 Ways to Unwind in 2020

 In addition to purifying the air and adding beauty to your space, plants are actually good for your mental health.
 This study showed that office plants improved concentration, productivity, and staff well-being by 47%.

 The blue light emitted from digital devices hurts our eyes and wreaks havoc on our sleep, leaving us more prone to the effects of stress.
 Harvard University recommends avoiding bright screens before bed and exposing yourself to lots of natural light during the day to improve your mood and alertness.

 6. Or use technology to help you relax.

 When used the right way, digital devices can actually promote mindfulness.
 There are several guided relaxation and meditation apps you can try, including one mobile app that’s been shown in clinical trials to reduce stress.

 7. Get help with homeopathy.

 Nervous?
 Unable to sleep?
 Racing thoughts?
 Homeopathy provides a bevy of options for all kinds of stress symptoms.
 Boiron’s top stress relief single medicines include Ignatia amara, Gelsemium sempervirens, and Coffea cruda.
-You can also try a multi-symptom medicine like Sedalia.
+You can also try a multi-symptom approach with Sedalia.